 One important thing to keep in mind for new cardholders is that the credit has no impact on meeting the minimum spend required for the card's signup bonus.
 Even when you receive a statement credit for a travel purchase, that purchase earns points and counts towards your combined total spend to reach the required spend.

-…“annually” means the year beginning with your account open date through the first December statement date of that same year, and each 12 billing cycles starting after your December statement date through the following December statement date…
+“For applications submitted before May 21, 2017, annual means the year beginning with your account open date through the first December statement date of that same year, and the 12 billing cycles starting after your December statement date through the following December statement date each year.”

-Providing it gets used entirely every year, the $300 travel credit offered with the Chase Sapphire Reserve℠ effectively offsets a significant portion of the $450 annual fee, reducing the out of pocket expense for the card to $150 per year.
+Providing it gets used entirely every year, the $300 travel credit offered with the Chase Sapphire Reserve® effectively offsets a significant portion of the $550 annual fee, reducing the out of pocket expense for the card to $250 per year.
 And that's without taking into consideration the Global Entry/TSA credit, Priority Pass lounge access, or the many other perks that inject such exceptional value into the card.

-The range of accepted merchants for the Sapphire Reserve’s travel credit covers almost every travel purchase cardholders are likely to charge to the card and is also equal to the highest travel credit offered with any rewards credit card on the market.
-Combine the Sapphire Reserve with the Chase Freedom Unlimited℠ and the Ink Business Preferred℠ Credit Card for the perfect Ultimate Rewards earning combination.
+The range of accepted merchants for the Sapphire Reserve travel credit covers almost every travel purchase cardholders are likely to charge to the card and is also equal to the highest travel credit offered with any rewards credit card on the market.
+Combine the Sapphire Reserve with the Chase Freedom Unlimited® and the Ink Business Preferred® Credit Card for the perfect Ultimate Rewards earning combination.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.

 The picture of a credit used has changed inside the Chase UR portal window.
 Now it is less obvious how much is used and left to use.